 Transition needs survey

-In 2018 we undertook an intelligence gathering exercise to better understand the needs of young people in the care of Oranga Tamariki who are at risk of not making a successful transition to independence.
-The purpose of this was to inform the design of the Ministry’s new services.
+In 2018 we sought to better understand the needs of young people in care who are at risk of not making a successful transition to independence.
+The purpose of this was to help us design new services.

 We designed the survey to find out more about the 40% of 15–17 year olds currently in the care of Oranga Tamariki identified as at particular risk once after leaving care.
 We captured detailed information on their needs and circumstances to help us develop or improve services to meet those needs.